 If I thought my dad didn’t try to do what was right for me, I could still love him.
 But that is for each individual to decide, what they can forgive.

 Over the years, in intense, literal interpretations of Proverbs, there was a lot of violence.
 I said everything to make it go away; my more stubborn and aggressive younger siblings got the greater end of this, as they were more honest about their feelings.
-There are many other court cases that cover this same ground, the same liberal interpretation.
+There are many other court cases that cover this same ground, the same literal interpretation.

 I think that what we dwell on, we can become.
 If we dwell on abuse, which is why I generally choose not to discuss it, we can fixate on what was taken away.
 This is why I don’t mind reading history once or twice, but most of it is aggressive, chaotic, and an example of what not to do.
-So there is no point for me to dwell there.
-People in the past were doing the best they could probably, and I’ll give them that benefit of the doubt.
+So there is no point for me personally to dwell there.
+People in the past were doing the best they could probably, and I give them the benefit of the doubt.

 The people within the circles I was raised exacerbated my parent’s behavior; there was very little compassion.
 Platitudes don’t mean anything to the hurting or hungry, and pressing down on behavior without understanding what drives people to it does no one any favors.